• Skip to primary navigation

 There is a wide selection of black teas available from all around the world, including Darjeeling, English Breakfast, and Ceylon.

-Each type has its unique flavor profile.
+Each type has its unique flavor.

 Similarly, Earl Grey is a type of black tea with added bergamot oil, giving it a distinct aroma and taste.